 - 2 tablespoon creamy peanut butter - sub. almond or cashew butter to make paleo

 For the Filling

-- ½ cup creamy peanut butter (sub. almond or cashew peanut butter if paleo)
+- 1 cup creamy peanut butter - sub. almond or cashew peanut butter if paleo

 For the Whipped Cream

-- Poke a few holes in the bottom of the pie with a fork (this is to provide the air bubbles a place to escape in the oven).
-Bake the pie crust in the oven for 20 - 25 minutes until golden brown.
-Let cool completely while you prepare the filling
+- Poke a few holes in the bottom of the pan so air is able to escape in the oven.
+Then bake in the oven for 20 - 25 minutes until golden.
+The crust will look a little puffy but it will reduce down as it cools.
+Let the crust cool down while you prepare the filling.

 - For the filling, add the vegan cream cheese, peanut butter, coconut sugar, and vanilla to a mixing bowl or stand mixer.
 Beat well until creamy.
 The coconut sugar will dissolve into the cream cheese and peanut butter.
 Mix until it looks like a big bowl of creamy peanut butter.

 - Pour the filling into the pie crust.
 Use a rubber spatula or offset spatula to even it out.
 There will be enough filling to fill up the entire center of the pie.
 Wrap the pie tight in plastic wrap or place in an airtight container in the fridge and allow it to set for at least 6 hours.